Failed to load 160×600

-GTA 6 is not out yet.
-As of mid-2026, the game is locked in for November 19, 2026 on PlayStation 5 and Xbox Series X/S, with preorders live from June 25, 2026.
-There is no confirmed PC release date, though Rockstar's history with both GTA V and Red Dead Redemption 2 makes a PC port in late 2027 or early 2028 a reasonable expectation.
+The Grand Theft Auto VI game is not out yet.
+As of July 2026, the game is locked in for November 19, 2026 on PlayStation 5 and Xbox Series X/S, with preorders live since June 25, 2026 and early data showing PS5 preorders outselling Xbox by a wide margin according to affiliate retailer tracking.
+There is no confirmed PC release date.
+Rockstar's history with GTA V and Red Dead Redemption 2 points to a port arriving 12 to 18 months after console launch, though unverified leaks have floated an earlier window in the first quarter of 2027; treat that specific date as a rumor rather than a confirmed plan.
 Critic scores and user ratings do not exist yet.
-What we do have is two cinematic trailers, a detailed official plot synopsis, confirmed gameplay mechanics, a pricing structure, and a substantial paper trail of development history worth knowing before you decide whether to buy on day one.
+What we do have is two cinematic trailers, a third trailer widely expected in the coming weeks, a detailed official plot synopsis, confirmed gameplay mechanics, a pricing structure, and a substantial paper trail of development history worth knowing before you decide whether to buy on day one.

 The Story: Jason, Lucia, and a Very Bad Score